 Note: If an application does not meet these standards, it may be rejected.

 Structure of the proposal

 Apart from the basic structure outlined below, the proposal is free form.
 This allows the university the flexibility to be creative and innovative in structuring the Chair and the Chair’s Action Plan.
-The university should make the best possible case for the establishment of the best possible Chair, in line with the university’s goals, priorities, aspirations and resources.
+The university should make a strong case for the establishment of the best possible Chair, in line with the university’s goals, priorities, aspirations and resources.